 Sales Commitments.
-The purchase and sale of electricity and capacity are carried out in accordance with the Rules of the wholesale electricity and capacity market and the Agreement on the accession to the trading system of the wholesale electricity and capacity market established by Decree of the Government of the Russian Federation dated 27 December 2010 No. 1172.
+The purchase and sale of electricity and capacity are carried out in accordance with the Rules of the wholesale electricity and capacity market and the Agreement on the accession to the trading system of the wholesale electricity and capacity market established by the Decree of the Government of the Russian Federation dated December 27, 2010 No. 1172.